antonu17/cw-key/README.md

 ![Handmade PCB iambic paddle](key/img07.jpeg)

-This repository starts with a breadboard CW keyer/trainer and a handmade dual paddle.
-The first firmware milestone generates correctly timed dits and dahs;
-decoding, training modes, menus, and non-blocking iambic A/B logic come next.
+A homebrew Morse keyer built on an ESP32-C3 and a handmade dual paddle.
+It works as a standalone practice keyer with sidetone and an on-screen decoder, and it can also put you on [VBand](https://hamradio.solutions/vband/) — either through the browser over USB serial, or straight over WiFi with no computer at all.

-## Assumed prototype hardware
+## Hardware

 - Waveshare ESP-C3-32S-Kit (ESP32-C3, onboard CH340 USB-to-UART)
-- 0.96-inch 128x64 SSD1306 I2C OLED, normally address `0x3C`
+- 0.96-inch 128x64 SSD1306 I2C OLED, address `0x3C`
 - Passive piezo buzzer (not an active fixed-tone buzzer)
-- Two normally-open lever microswitches, such as Omron D2F/D2FC style
+- Two normally-open lever microswitches (Omron D2F/D2FC style)
-- Two paddles, a rigid base, pivots, return magnets or springs, and adjustment screws
-- Breadboard, jumpers, and USB power
+- Breadboard, jumpers, USB cable

-Check the exact ESP32 and OLED markings before applying power.
 The OLED must be 3.3 V compatible.
-Do not connect an unknown 5 V I2C module directly to ESP32 pins.
+Check the markings before applying power.

-## Breadboard wiring
+## Wiring

-All grounds must be common.
+All grounds common.

 | Part | Terminal | ESP32 |
 |---|---|---|